 Says a spokesperson: “Built with laminated wooden beams and faced with local larch the new restaurant will have a contemporary feel and command great views of the mountain.
 The project will also incorporate a state of the art wood fuel boiler to heat the new building and adjacent offices, helping the Nevis Range to further reduce its carbon foot print.

-“Building the new restaurant will provide an alternative bad weather venue for functions held at the Snowgoose restaurant & bar at the gondola top station.
+“Building the new restaurant will provide an alternative bad weather venue for functions held at the Snowgoose restaurant and bar at the gondola top station.
 It will also enable the resort to increase the size of their Ski Hire by utilising the site of the old café building.

 “The development costs of £390k are being assisted by a £100,050 funding package from Highlands and Islands Enterprise and £32,990 from the Scottish Biomass Heat Scheme, funded by the Scottish Government, Forestry Commission Scotland and the European Regional Development Fund.”